 Compiled by Jerome F. Weber

-The recordings of each work are arranged chronologically, citing conductor, ensemble, date of recording and timing; then the format of the recording (ac, 78, 45, 33, LP, MC, CD, SACD, DVD), the label, the issue number(s) and track or band number.
-Album titles of mixed collections are added.
+The recordings of each work are arranged chronologically, citing conductor, ensemble, date of recording and timing; then the format of the recording (ac, 78, 45, 33, LP, MC, CD, SACD, DVD), the label, the issue number(s), album title and track or band number.
 Each recorded performance is indicated, if known, as: with instruments (w/i), no instruments (n/i), or instrumental only.
 The first 14 recordings (1925–33), the first three complete Masses and the first five Magnificats have been identified.
-Recorded works listed under Motets number 320.
+Recorded works listed under Motets number 322.

 Additions and corrections may be conveyed to the compiler for inclusion in a revised version of the work.
 Go to Chantdiscography.com and click on ‘contact us’.
 A scan of a CD booklet that provides needed data would be invaluable.

-PMMS Lassus Sacred Music (opens pdf)
+PMMS Lassus Sacred Music Discography May 2020 (opens pdf)

 September 2019; revised May 2020.
 In the same series: discographies of composers and subjects ranging from the 12th to the 16th centuries.
 Note especially Palestrina and Victoria.